calendar42/Calendar42-documentation/rest-api/endpoints.md

 Parameter | Required | Description
 --- | --- | ---
 `ids` | false | Array of location ids.
-To filter on specific locations `sync_token` | false | [Sync Token](/rest-api/guidelines/#sync-token)
-`user_ids` | false | Array of service ids.
+To filter on specific locations (reponse is not equally ordered) `sync_token` | false | [Sync Token](/rest-api/guidelines/#sync-token) `user_ids` | false | Array of service ids.
 Only return locations that have labels in relation to user `service_ids` | false | Array of service ids.
 Only return locations that have labels in relation to the service